 Your employee advocacy program will arm you with suggested actions to carry out to grow your social media presence, but that shouldn’t be the extent of your social media activity.
 It should make up less than half of your activity.

-If you’re active on social media on your own, not only will being mistaken for a Twitter bot be the least of your worries, but your social media presence will rocket way up.
+If you’re active on social media on your own, not only will be mistaken for a Twitter bot be the least of your worries, but your social media presence will rocket way up.

 Ramin Edmond is the former Content Strategist for GaggleAMP.
 Outside of work, Ramin likes to run, hike, and take pictures of Boston's best views.
 You can get in touch with Ramin by connecting with him on LinkedIn.

 Stay up to date with the latest in employee advocacy.